etooso/cisco/dna/dna-pki.md

 If you have to change the certificate after adding devices, we need to manually change it on all the devices using a template.

-1. Download the CA cert in pem format from http://dnac-ip/ca/pem
+1. Download the CA cert in PEM format from http://dnac-fqdn-or-ip/ca/pem
 2. Navigate to "Tools > Template editor"
 3. Create a "New Project > Template"
 4. Use the following for the contents of the template: